ZikestrikeWasTaken/My-Homemade-Youtube-Clone/README.md

 Yep

 ### Do you know html?
-Nope
+Just started learning

 ### Are you going to use AI?
-Nope it sucks at writing code
+Nope it sucks at writing code and it has a look I dont like seeing

 ### Why are there other README.md's?
 I forget stuff and get distracted and if anyone wants to know more about it